 - the EPA to monitor progress by states and to step in with more effective action in case a state looks set to miss one or more targets; more effective action in such a case would impose (federal) fees on applicable polluting products sold in the respective state, with revenues used for federal benefits.

-Such federal benefits could include building interstate High-Speed Rail tracks, adaptation and conservation measures, management of national parks, R&D into batteries, ways to vegetate deserts and other land use measurements, all at the discretion of the EPA.
+Such federal benefits could include flood protection and further adaptation and conservation measures, management of national parks, R&D into batteries, ways to vegetate deserts and other land use measurements, all at the discretion of the EPA.
 The fees can be roughly calculated as the average of fees that other states impose in successful efforts to meet their targets.

-Apart from action to move to a more sustainable economy, additional lines of action are necessary to reduce the danger of runaway global warming.
+Apart from action to move to a more sustainable economy (part 1), additional lines of action are necessary to reduce the danger of runaway global warming (part 2 and part 3).
 Extra fees on international commercial aviation could provide funding for ways to cool the Arctic.
 Because of their impact across borders, these additional lines of action will need ongoing research, international agreement and cooperation.

 A comprehensive and effective climate action plan will outline the necessary lines of action and will also describe how these lines of action can best be implemented.

-A Climate Action Plan is needed that has three parts that are executed in parallel.
+A Climate Action Plan is therefore needed that has four parts that are executed in parallel.

 - Sustainable Economy, i.e. moving toward a more sustainable economy, with dramatic reductions of pollutants on land, in oceans and in the atmosphere